okyanusoz/covid19-us-predictions-data/README.md

 This repo contains COVID-19 predictions data in the US.

+**Disclaimer**

+While this repo predicts COVID-19, deaths and especially cases are still random.
+USE THIS DATA AT YOUR OWN RISK!

 There are two data files:
 - data.json: predicted and current cases.
 See https://github.com/okyanusoz/covid19-cases-predictor/blob/main/data.schema.json for the schema.
 - dataset.csv: cases dataset, contains cases and deaths, data provided by JHU CSSE